nataliatesarova/project-four/README.md

 #### Database Schema
 ![Database Schema Diagram](assets/databaseschema.png)
 The database schemas were designed using [Lucid App](https://lucid.app/) These schemas were pivotal in planning the database models and defining their respective fields.
 They also facilitated visualizing the relationships between the models and their interactions.
-Recipe comprises five models: Recipe, Profile, User, Comment, and Likes.
+Recipe comprises four models: Recipe, Profile, User and Comment.